NikolaosPapas/aisd-wde-03-adding-a-stylesheet/README.md

 ## 5. **Test the HTML Structure**
-Let's take a look at our progress so far.
+Take a look at your progress so far.

 - [ ] Before adding any CSS, open your `index.html` file in a browser to see how it looks.
 It should display plain text without any styling as seen below...